ebuckler/handbook/docs/03-policies/travel-and-related-expenses.md

 *Pro Tip - download the Harvest mobile app to track your expenses while on-the-go*

 ^In some cases you can provide a bank statement as a substitude for actual receipts.
-These exceptions are considered on a case-by-case basis by Sofia.
+These exceptions are considered on a case-by-case basis by HR or Ops.